-Credit Card Decline Code 03: Invalid Merchant (and what to do about it)
+Credit Card Decline Code 03: Invalid Merchant (solution)

 Payment gateways are powerful, but not always informative—at least not directly.
-Whenever a transaction fails or even succeeds, a response code is displayed.
+Whenever a transaction fails or even succeeds, the gateway displays a response code.

 When the transaction is successful, we don’t really care about the gateway response.
 But when it fails, that error code is quite insightful.

-If you’re suffering from too many credit card declines and it’s specifically Decline Code 03: Invalid Merchant, this article is for you.
+If you’re suffering from too many credit card declines—specifically Invalid Merchant—, this article is for you.

 GET BETTER PAYMENT PROCESSING WITH DIRECTPAYNET